Home > Country

 Mobile phone numbers in Brazil are assigned the same geographic area codes as fixed lines, according to the subscriber's place of residence or most frequent use.
 Mobile phone numbers start with the digits 6, 7, 8 or 9.
 These initial digits are known to the public, so one always knows beforehand if one is calling a fixed or a mobile line.

 CONNECTIONS: Public Transport: Public transport is likely to be disrupted during demonstrations or civil unrest.
-Be vigilant when using public transport, especially during rush-hour as petty crime is common.
+Be vigilant when using public transport, especially during rush hour as petty crime is common.
 Generally, the metro systems in Rio and Sao Paulo are safer than buses.
 Criminals often work in gangs robbing large numbers of people concentrated in the same place: public transport hubs can be particular hotspots.
 There have been incidents of hijacking and robbery of tour buses in recent years.

 Only use licensed taxis.
 You can pick up a licensed taxi from the many recognised taxi ranks around Brazilian cities.
 Always check your taxi has the company details on the outside.
 Taxi apps are also a useful way to call a registered taxi; request your taxi inside if possible to avoid displaying your smartphone on the street.
 If your app allows this, share your journey with colleagues so they can track you.
 Be aware that some taxi apps are reliant on GPS and run the risk of entering a more dangerous area of the city, in particular favelas.